Sean Taylor: Legacy

-In September 2020 one of the roads leading to FedExField was renamed Sean Taylor Road in Taylor's memory.
+In September 2020, one of the roads leading to FedExField was renamed Sean Taylor Road in Taylor's memory.
 On October 17, 2021, the Washington franchise retired Sean Taylor's number 21 before a game against the Kansas City Chiefs with his family in attendance.

-On November 27, 2022, the Washington Commanders unveiled a statue-like display honoring Sean Taylor at FedEx Field.
+On November 27, 2022, the Washington Commanders unveiled a statue-like display honoring Taylor at FedExField.
 The unveiling was followed by criticism of the design and lack of a physical statue.